ddbj/w3const_base/README.md

 * MAXTRY ...
 Retry download until the times, when a downloaded file is broken.
 * BASE ...
 Base directory for running the script.
 * DBSRC ...
 URL of NCBI data resource.
 * DATLOC ...
 Usually, the latest tar.gz archives from NCBI are placed.
-When failed to download, the files are copied from DATLOCF directory.
+When the downloading was failed, the tar.gz files are copied from DATLOCF directory.
 * DATLOCF ...
 Former tar.gz archives from NCBI are placed.
 * JSONLOC ...
 Manifest json files from NCBI.
 Each file are downloaded based on the information in the json file.
 * BDB ...
 A directory where decompressed data are placed.